What is Data Governance? Definition, Benefits, and Best Practices

 It’s impossible to manually review every data access decision or quality check.

-Automation helps catch the obvious stuff so human judgement can be applied to complex situations that require context.
+Automation helps catch the obvious stuff so human judgment can be applied to complex situations that require context.

 Benefits of Data Governance